VAN-QIAN/ECCV26-ARA/README.md

-# ARA Camera-Ready Repository
+# ECCV26-ARA Camera-Ready Repository

-This repository packages the camera-ready artifacts for *Identifying and Resolving Pitfalls of Knowledge-Based VQA Benchmarks:
+This repository packages the camera-ready artifacts for our ECCV26 work *Identifying and Resolving Pitfalls of Knowledge-Based VQA Benchmarks:
 Auditing, Repairing, and Augmenting*.